marina601/scooter-circle/README.md

     function () {
       $(this).append($("<span class='hover-effect disp-bottom'>charging time</span>"));
     }`
-  - Therefore when the icon is hovered or touched on mobile devices, span element gets appended and description is shown to the user
+  - Therefore when the icon is hovered or touched on mobile devices,the span element gets appended and a description is shown to the user
-  - The icons appear in two collums, the icon at the top will have an icon description showing at the top.
+  - The icons appear in two columns, the icon at the top will have an icon description showing at the top.
   - The icons at the bottom will have the icon description showing at the bottom.
-  - When the user moves on to the different icon or leves the card, the description will be removed.
+  - When the user moves on to a different icon or leaves the card, the description will be removed.
    - `function () {
       $(this).find("span").last().toggle();
     }`
   - When the description is shown, the background colour is #383843, keeping the same style as **tooltip** feature.

 ##### back to [content](#table-of-content)